-Figure 21: Analysis mode menu
+Figure 24.
+Analysis mode menu

 The additional output provided in thus mode can help the operator to find the optimal settings for model weight factors and time base.
 However, it might increase the need of memory, which could potentially become an issue in long term runs.

 Hence, by default the analysis mode is deactivated.